25 High School Internships in Los Angeles in 2025

 While it’s not exactly an internship, participation in the Annenberg Youth Academy for Media and Civic Engagement provides an excellent foundation for a career in media and journalism.
 Just 26 talented high school students are selected annually to participate in this intensive academy designed to foster a deeper understanding of the role that media and journalism play in fashioning civic-minded thought leaders and innovators.

-Over the program’s four weeks, students will build essential skills in writing, critical thinking, public speech, debate, multimedia production, interviewing, and ethnography.
+Over the program’s three weeks, students will build essential skills in writing, critical thinking, public speech, debate, multimedia production, interviewing, and ethnography.

-The program is open to students who reside in Los Angeles County and participants are provided with free breakfast and lunch daily.
+The program is open to students who reside in or attend school in Los Angeles County.

 7. USC Bovard Scholars